Graduate Research Assistant

 I am a Ph.D. candidate in the Department of Electrical and Systems Engineering at Washington University in St. Louis, advised by Professor Bruno Sinopoli.
-My current research interests include statistical learning, uncertainty quantification, and control theory.
+My current research interests include statistical learning, uncertainty quantification, explainable AI, and control theory.
 I received my B.Sc. and M.Sc. degrees from Sharif University of Technology in Iran.
 Before joining WashU, I worked as a data scientist at Snapp.
 Prior to that, I was a research engineer at Fankavan Aral Group.

 Electrical Engineering